Hirato/lamiae/README.md

 Build Instructions
 ==================

-Windows
+**Windows**
-1. Install Codeblocks ( http://www.codeblocks.org/ ) pick the no-mingw version
+1. Install Codeblocks ( http://www.codeblocks.org/ ) - we **strongly** recommend the no-mingw version
-2. Install mingw64 with SILJ bindings ( http://tdm-gcc.tdragon.net/download )
+2. Install mingw64 with SJLJ bindings ( http://tdm-gcc.tdragon.net/download ) - grab the tdm64-gcc bundle at the top
 3. Open up the codeblocks project file in src/windows/lamiae.cbp
 4. Click build

-* The current 32bit only tdm-gcc release (4.7.1-2) will not compile lamiae, and has other known issues.
-* You may need to manually specify the paths for mingw, just point it to C:\MingW64 (or where applicable) and replace the compiler executables with their generic selves (eg mingw32-i386-unknown-gcc.exe to gcc.exe)
+* You may need to manually specify the paths for mingw, just point it to C:\MingW64 (or where applicable) and replace the compiler executables with their generic selves (eg mingw32-i386-unknown-gcc.exe to gcc.exe, mingw32-i386-unknown-g++.exe to g++.exe)

-** Support is not provided for Visual Studio, in theory the code should compile with 2005 and later.
+**Official support is not provided for Visual Studio, but in theory the code should compile with 2005 and later.**

-Linux/FreeBSD
+**Linux/FreeBSD**
 1. Install GCC
 2. Install SDL2, sdl2_mixer and sdl2_image, as well as their *-dev counterparts
 3. make -C src install

-* SDL 2.0 is currently in development, and otherwise known as SDL-hg.
-    Most distros don't yet package SDL 2.0, Archlinux has sdl-hg packages in the AUR with which you may use to easily build it yourself, and Ubuntu derivatives can access pre-built apckages via PPAs.
-You'll need to do it manually otherwise.
 * if you want a debug binary instead, use "make -C src -f Makefile.debug install"
 * If you're using BSD, you may need to specify the GNU version of the make utility.

-Macintosh (OS X) *UNSUPPORTED*
+**Macintosh (OS X) UNSUPPORTED**
 1. Install Xcode
 2. Manually install SDL2, SDL2_image, and SDL2_mixer Frameworks.
 3. Create, setup, and otherwise configure an xcode project for Lamiae.